 Ok, so first off you probably want to know what Vital is.

-His new plugin – vital, seems to have impressed producers looking for a synth with a little more versatility.
+The plugin seems to have impressed producers looking for a synth with a little more versatility.
 The free version gives you access to 25 wavetables & 75 presets, with the pro version giving you more than 150 wavetables & 400 presets to play with.
 Not to mention unlimited access to the unique text-to-wavetable feature.
 You can stretch, shift, smear & skew harmonics to create incredible sounds that were previously impossible with wavetables.

 Vital now has animated graphical displays, with everything moving in real-time so you can see how things work while you play with this visual synth.
 Adding an optimised drag-and-drop workflow to this mix, makes working on Vital intuitive & fun.
 You also get a smart preview of the modulation before committing so you can experiment without ruining your sound.